 Legal Compliance and Risks

 HR managers need to be well-versed in the current laws and regulations governing employment.
 Ignorance of these laws is not an option, as it can lead to costly litigation, penalty fines, and damage to the company’s reputation.
 Employment laws are constantly evolving, so HR must ensure that its policies and practices align with the latest legal requirements.
-Mistakes to avoid as a human resource manager include failing to stay updated on these changes, which could result in violations related to hiring, safety, discrimination, employee benefits, and other areas.
+Mistakes to avoid as human resource manager include failing to stay updated on these changes, which could result in violations related to hiring, safety, discrimination, employee benefits, and other areas.

 Non-compliance can also negatively impact company morale and undermine worker trust if employees feel their rights are not being respected.
 Preventive compliance is essential to protect both the organisation and its employees from unnecessary harm.